giuliacencetti/Infection_pattern/README.md

 We use Sociopatterns data, which are temporal, so first we need to aggregate them by using the notebooks:
 - *Generate_aggregated_graphs.ipynb*, which, starting from data like Sociopatterns coming in a shape "i j t", generates a static weighted graph.
 - *Generate_aggregated_hypergraphs.ipynb*, which, starting from the same data, generates a weighted hypergraph.
-- *Generate_aggregated_graphs_packformat.ipynb*

 We then simulate three contagion models (simple, simplicial and threshold) on the static weighted networks and hypergraphs.
 For each model we analyze the results and finally we compare the results obtained for the three different models.

 # Simple model:
+The code for simple contagion is in the folders "Simple_model" and "Simple_model_pack".

+## Simple_model_pack:

-- *Simple_model_pack* contains a simplified version of the code used in https://github.com/diegocontr/EpidemicSimulation to simulate simple contagion with R-calibrated betas.
+contains a simplified version of the code used in https://github.com/diegocontr/EpidemicSimulation to simulate simple contagion with R-calibrated betas.

+## Simple_model:
+Contains the following notebooks:

 - *Simulate_simple_contagion_SIR_free_a.ipynb*, which uses the functions in *Simplagion_functions_SIR.py*, simulates simple contagion and saves infection pattern in results.
 Notice that the code for simple model and simplicial model is the same, with the difference that for simple model we always set $\beta_{\Delta} = 0$.